SaiSakethAluru/calculator/README.md

 # calculator
-A calculator in basic c
-made by Sai Saketh Aluru
-16CS30030
+  Terminal based calculator made in C as part of KOSS task submission